 Doctors may rely on the clinical signs of the disease.
-Telangiectasia is easily visible from the threadlike red lines or patterns on the skin.
+Telangiectasia is easily visible from the threadlike red lines or patterns it creates on the skin.
 In some cases, doctors may want to make sure that there is no underlying disorder.
 Diseases associated with telangiectasia include:

 - Sturge-Weber disease: a rare disorder that causes a port-wine stain birthmark and nervous system problems